JunkyByte/Cloud-Basic-2023/Tutorials/VirtualMachine/UTM/README.md

 This configuration is useful to try out a clustered application which requires multiple Linux machines like kubernetes or an HPC cluster on your local environment.
 The primary goal will be to test the guest virtual machine performances using standard benckmaks as HPL, STREAM or iozone and compare with the host performances.

-Then we will installa a slurm based cluster to test parallel applications
+Then we will install a slurm based cluster to test parallel applications

 ## GOALs
 In this tutorial, we are going to create a cluster of four Linux virtual machines.